Quokka Behavior-AnimalBehaviorCorner

 10. The quokka is a marsupial, so they are born with just a few hairs and are blind at birth.

-5. Frequently Asked Questions About Quokkas
+5. Frequently Asked Questions About Quokka Behavior

 Are Quokkas Aggressive?